nu11secur1ty/Linux_Deployment_Administration_Hacks-Programing/PERL/Cleaning_files/README.md

 use diagnostics;

 my $file = "/your/path/to/file.out";

+# Your size limit of your file
 my $size = '10MB';

+# Checking for current size of your log file
 my $check_file_size = `du -sh $file`;

+# Executing operation for resizing of your log file
 	if($check_file_size lt $size){
 		my $truncate = `truncate -s $size $file`;
 		}